ang-zeyu/infisearch/README.md

 ## Getting Started

-Powering static site search requires only a folder of your HTML files.
+Powering static site search requires just a folder of your HTML files!
 Titles, links, headings, etc. are automatically sourced.

-Please check out the [documentation](http://ang-zeyu.github.io/morsels/), which also uses Morsels for its search function.
+Please check out the [documentation](http://ang-zeyu.github.io/morsels/getting_started.html), which also uses Morsels for its search function.

 ## Demo